purrbot-site/PurrBot/wiki/Selfhosting.md

 </details>

 Note that you don't have to set values for every option in the config.json.
-If you followed the previous step on preparing the bot will you only need to set the following optins:
+If you followed the previous step on preparing the bot will you only need to set the following options:

 | Option:                | Value required:                                                     |
 | ---------------------- | ------------------------------------------------------------------- |